iliyaML/ibm-machine-learning/unsupervised-learning/README.md

 ## Unsupervised Learning Algorithms

-Unsupervised algorithms are relevant when we don’t have an outcome or labeled variable we are trying to predict.
+**Unsupervised Learning Algorithms** are relevant when we don’t have an outcome or labeled variable we are trying to predict.

 They are helpful to find structures within our data set and when we want to partition our data set into smaller pieces.